Reception (Pixie) 2020 - 2021

 Your child will be encouraged to complete a shared learning task at home each week, based on the work we have covered throughout the week in class.
 Learning at this level will be through simple games, sharing a book, computing activities, speaking and listening opportunities and mark making and writing tasks.
 This will be sent home every Friday, to be sent in completed by the following Wednesday.

-We are really excited to be introducing Tapestry as an online observation and assessment tool of your child’s learning and development.
-Tapestry will give us and opportunity to work together to share experiences of what your child is learning at school and at home.
+We use Tapestry as an online observation and assessment tool of your child’s learning and development.
+Tapestry will give us an opportunity to work together to share experiences of what your child is learning at school and at home.
 We will be sharing observations of your child at school and we would love for you to also upload your own observations of your child’s learning and experiences at home.

 Please make sure you are logging onto Tapestry on a regular basis and if you do have any technical issues do not hesitate to write a note in your child’s communication book or contact Mrs. Bailey.